What happens in a Mums ‘n’ bubs class? Well, it’s fun, it’s different and it’s not always so quiet…!

 9: What are your qualifications?

-I’m a Certified Infant Massage Instructor with Infant Massage Australia (IMA) and have been teaching baby massage for 15 years.
-I have massaged all three of my children (now aged 15, 12 and nine) and don’t tell anyone, but they still ask me for sneaky massages!
+I’m a Certified Infant Massage Instructor with Infant Massage Australia (IMA) and have been teaching baby massage for 17 years.
+I have massaged all three of my children (now aged 17, 14 and 11) and don’t tell anyone, but the younger ones still ask me for sneaky massages!
 Plus they have even been known to give me massages 🙂

 10: What are the benefits?